The Memphis chapter of the Pink Boots Society helps advance beer careers for women

 “I love the education aspect and the camaraderie with the other ladies in the chapter.
 It’s really special and important to have that sounding board.”

-Higi brews at Delta Sunshine Brewing Company, but she’s been brewing beer in this male-dominated field for the past nine years.
+Until her recent move to Costa Rica, Higi brewed at Delta Sunshine Brewing Company.
+She’s been brewing beer in this male-dominated field for the past nine years.

 “I was the first woman brewer in Iowa and in Vietnam, and I’ve had lots of negative comments thrown in my face from men in the industry,” Higi says.
 “But I love what I do, and I won’t let a handful of jerks ruin that.”